ioannmanos/FireDetection/README.md

 # FireDetection
-This project focuses on developing a deep learning-based system for the early detection of forest fires using image data.
-Utilizing the VGG16 architecture, a pre-trained convolutional neural network (CNN), the system aims to classify images into 'fire' and 'non-fire' categories with high accuracy.
-The project pipeline includes data augmentation techniques such as rotation, zoom, brightness adjustment, and custom preprocessing steps like random cropping and cutout augmentation to enhance the robustness of the model.
+This thesis focuses on developing a fire detection system leveraging deep learning techniques and image data.
+Specifically, the VGG16 architecture, a pre-trained convolutional neural network (CNN), is employed and fine-tuned to classify images into two categories: "fire" and "non-fire."
+To enhance the model's generalization capability, various data augmentation techniques and custom preprocessing functions are applied.

-Images are sourced from a structured dataset divided into training, validation, and testing sets.
-The VGG16 model is fine-tuned by freezing the initial layers and training additional dense layers with dropout and batch normalization for improved performance and regularization.
-Advanced callbacks like early stopping, learning rate reduction, and model checkpointing are employed to optimize the training process and avoid overfitting.
+The system is trained and evaluated on a structured dataset, divided into training, validation, and test datasets.
+During training, the initial layers of the VGG16 model remain frozen, while additional fully connected layers are introduced with normalization, batch normalization and dropout techniques to improve performance.
+Furthermore, advanced methods, including early stopping, learning rate scheduling, and model checkpointing, are applied to prevent overfitting.

-The system's performance is evaluated using metrics such as accuracy, precision, recall, F1-score, and AUC-ROC curves, alongside visualizations of the confusion matrix.
-Additionally, a dedicated script allows for testing the model on new images, providing predictions and confidence scores.
+The evaluation of the system's performance is primarily conducted using metrics such as accuracy and loss.
+Additionally, metrics such as precision, recall, F1-score (harmonic mean of precision and recall), and AUC-ROC curves are utilized, while the performance is also visualized through the normalized confusion matrix.
+Finally, a testing mechanism is developed to evaluate the model on new images, providing predictions along with corresponding confidence scores.

-Overall, this project aims to leverage state-of-the-art deep learning techniques to create a reliable tool for forest fire detection, potentially aiding in timely interventions and disaster management efforts.
+Overall, this work explores and implements state-of-the-art deep learning techniques to develop a reliable fire detection system, with the potential to contribute to timely fire detection and disaster management efforts.

 Keywords: Fire detection , Deep learning , Convolutional Neural Network (CNN) , VGG16